Coinbase vulnerability is a good reminder that SMS-based 2FA can wreak havoc

 In spite of the security community’s warnings, this particular hack isn’t just hypothetical — it actually showed up to wreak havoc in German banks earlier this year.

 The difference between the kinds of two-factor authentication might seem subtle, but it’s worth repeating.
 Because users can check text messages across devices (through iMessage, Google Voice, etc.), text-based 2FA spreads out the potential attack surface.
 Instead of a code being sent to one place — like a purpose-built smartphone app or a separate authenticator device — it’s distributed throughout a set of services that might have their own vulnerabilities.
 True two-factor authentication, the good kind, sends a verification prompt to one place: the device you’re holding in your hand.
-SMS-based 2FA is vulnerable not only to not only hackers who might be leveraging technical loopholes in SS7, but also to any social engineer willing to talk their way around a Verizon employee.
+SMS-based 2FA is vulnerable not only to hackers who might be leveraging technical loopholes in SS7, but also to any social engineer willing to talk their way around a Verizon employee.

 What’s also worth repeating are the known security concerns around SS7.
 In March, Oregon Senator Ron Wyden and California Representative Ted Lieu — two of the tech-savviest members of Congress — wrote a letter to the Department of Homeland Security demanding to know what the U.S. government was doing to combat the threat and spread awareness about its existence.
 It’s important to remember that any government actively exploiting SS7 for surveillance purposes might drag their feet in sounding the alarm.
 Of course, SS7 doesn’t just open Coinbase to hacks — it could impact any service that offers an SMS-based 2FA option.

-While there isn’t much consumers can do to protect themselves against an SS7-based exploit, they can choose app-based 2FA methods like Duo or Google’s iOS-in app feature and demand that all companies provide a non-SMS 2FA option to help users prove that they are who they say they are.
+While there isn’t much consumers can do to protect themselves against an SS7-based exploit, they can choose app-based 2FA methods like Duo or Google’s iOS in-app feature and demand that all companies provide a non-SMS 2FA option to help users prove that they are who they say they are.
 Until that becomes the universal standard, expect to see this kind of vulnerability getting more attention from security researchers and hackers alike.Featured Image: Bryce Durbin/TechCrunch

 0